New Quay: History

 Until the early 19th century, New Quay consisted of a few thatched cottages surrounded by agricultural land, the natural harbour providing a safe mooring for fishing boats and a few small trading vessels.
 The New Quay Harbour Act was passed in 1834 and a stone pier was constructed at a cost of £4,700.
 Trading activity increased and new houses were built as economic migrants arrived.
-Shipbuilding began to take place and the town increased in size with the construction of terraced housing up the slopes of the sheltered bay.
+As shipbuilding started up, the town increased in size with the construction of terraced housing up the slopes of the sheltered bay.

-By the 1840s, more than three hundred workmen were employed in shipbuilding in three centres, New Quay itself, Traethgwyn, a bay just to the north, and Cei-bach, a pebble beach further north below a wooded cliff.
+By the 1840s, more than three hundred men were employed in building ships in three centres: New Quay itself; Traethgwyn, a bay just to the north; and Cei-bach, a pebble beach further north below a wooded cliff.
 Here were constructed not only smacks and schooners for sailing along the coast, but also larger vessels for sailing to the Americas and Australia.
 At that time, as well as shipwrights, New Quay had half a dozen blacksmith shops, three sail makers, three ropeworks and a foundry.
-Most of the male inhabitants of the town were mariners or employed in occupations linked with the sea.
+Most of the men of the town were mariners or employed in occupations linked with the sea.
 Several of the old warehouses remain, having been put to new uses.
 Lengths of chain, metal rings and capstans, and a list of tolls for exports and imports can still be seen outside the harbourmaster's office.

 By 1870, shipbuilding had ceased at New Quay but most of the men living there still went to sea.
 There were navigation schools in the town and many of the last square riggers that sailed the world were captained by New Quay men.
-Between 1850 and 1927, the Board of Trade issued 1,380 Merchant Master and Mate certificates to New Quay men.
+Between 1850 and 1927, the Board of Trade issued 1,380 Merchant Master and Mate certificates to New Quay men compared, for example, with 21 certificates to Laugharne men and five to Ferryside men.